 More information on wireless networking at RIT can be found on the ITS Wireless Computing at RIT page.

 Please note that the use of wireless network routers is not permitted in residential areas on campus.
-Use of wired routers is acceptable; however, you must read and comply with Resnet’s guide to Using a Router on the RIT Network prior to setup.
+Use of wired routers is acceptable; however, you should read and comply with Resnet’s guide to Using a Router on the RIT Network prior to setup.

 Wireless at Home